Employers’ Guide to Forced Annual Leave

 Provide notice to employees in writing

-Whether the notice is provided to employees in an email or a letter, the notice must be provided in writing.
+Whether the notice is provided to employees in an email or a letter, it’s important to give it in writing, so people have a copy to refer to.
 If the leave is required for a shutdown, include the start and finish dates in this communication.
-If you need staff to reduce excess leave, outline the amount required to be taken to reduce the accrued amount to a reasonable level.
-Moreover, outline the deadline by which it must be taken.
+If you need staff to reduce excess leave, it’s a good idea to suggest the amount to be taken to reduce the accrued amount to a reasonable level, and the deadline you’d like it to be taken by.

 The Fair Work Ombudsman website has a downloadable template if you are unsure what to include in writing.
 Remember to keep a copy for your records.